fbarraquand/GyrfalconPtarmigan_MAR/README.md

 Multivariate autoregressive models applied to gyrfalcon - ptarmigan count time series data.
 Joint project with Olafur Nielsen.

+Companion code and data to *Barraquand F. and Nielsen.
+O, Predator-prey feedback in a gyrfalcon-ptarmigan system?
+Ecology and Evolution*

 * MAR models allow to highlight the interactions between the two species dynamics
 * Using weather data from NE Iceland to infer weather effects on population growth
 * Two different time lags considered to allow cyclic dynamics to occur independently of the predator-prey feedback